valentinakrenz/dynamicEmotionalMemoryEncoding/README.md

 ### statistical analyses
 **stat_analysis/EncMem_stat_analyses.Rmd** runs all statistical analyses in R and some fMRI applications in Python and exports nifti images for plotting in BrainNet Viewer.

-*stat_analysis/my_functions* includes R and Python functions that are used by this script.
+*stat_analysis/my_functions* includes R and Python functions that are used in this script.

-The folder *results* and its subfolder *results/R_results* include dataframes which can be loaded inside EncMem_stat_analyses.Rmd to reproduce all results and figures without having to run more extensive, parallelized computations.
+The folder *results* and its subfolder *results/R_results* include dataframes which can be loaded inside **EncMem_stat_analyses.Rmd** to reproduce all results and figures without having to run more extensive, parallelized computations.

 ---